 Here are the links to get news on the aforementioned events:

 - Measure Bowling: http://www.measurebowling.org/

 - Measure Camp London: http://www.measurecamp.org/

 About the author, Brice Bottégal :

-Brice Bottégal began his career at Hub’Sales, an agency specialized in digital analytics, as digital analytics consultant.
-Then, he took the responsibility of pre-sales and participated to the launch of the quality assurance solution Hub’Scan.
-Following the acquisition of Hub'Sales by Business & Decision, Brice Bottégal joined TagCommander as product manager.
-TagCommander provides one of the major Tag Management System solutions, a data management solution and an ad-centric analytics solution.
-Brice Bottégal is also professor of digital analytics at HETIC for 6 years.
+Brice Bottégal started his career at digital analytics consulting agency Hub’Sales, where he worked as digital analytics consultant.
+He later took charge of pre-sales and participated in the launch of the quality assurance solution Hub’Scan.
+After that, Brice Bottégal joined TagCommander where he served as Product Manager.
+TagCommander is a major Tag and Data Management Platform in Europe.
+Brice Bottégal has been serving as digital analytics Professor at HETIC for the past six years.

 8 Responses to “Definition and history of Digital analytics”

 Subscribe to rss feed !